-LITS invites Bryn Mawr faculty, staff, and graduate students to apply for seed grants to support digital teaching, learning, or research activities—broadly construed.
+LITS invites Bryn Mawr faculty, staff, and graduate students to apply for project grants to support digital teaching, learning, or research activities—broadly construed.

 Priority will be given to proposals that foreground collaborations among proposers and members of Library and Information Technology Services (LITS), and thereby help to build a supportive community of faculty, staff, and students engaged in digital pedagogy and scholarship.

-Digital Bryn Mawr Seed Grants may be used to support professional development opportunities; curricular development; symposia or other events; and teaching, learning, or research-focused projects, including digital scholarship projects.
+Digital Bryn Mawr Project Grants may be used to support professional development opportunities; curricular development; symposia or other events; and teaching, learning, or research-focused projects, including digital scholarship projects.

 Kinds of support include, but are not limited to: